It’s no secret around here that I’m a big fan of setting goals.

 The next step is to prioritize what’s most important.
-You start out by thinking about what you want your life to be like when you’re 80 (or so).
+You start out by thinking about what you want your life to be like when you get to the end.
 What’s going to matter most then?

 With that in mind, you work your backward.
 What can you focus on in the coming year that can push you towards that long-term vision?

-My only critique is that this timeframe felt like a bit of a stretch.
-I’ve got 45 years in between now and then!
+My only critique is that this timeframe feels like a bit of a stretch.
+I hope I’ve got a few decades in between now and then!